minerbadd/MUSE/data/muse/MiningMUSE.md

 Together we've looked at mindfully managing state because there, there be dragons.
 We've seen how structuring code in libraries can isolate dependencies and create layers of abstraction.
 All so design, testing, and maintenance can focus when dealing with changes.
 We looked especially at factoring to anticipate (the inevitable) changes to the user interface.

 We (or at least I) have had fun with functions.
 We've dealt with state distributed across a network and persisting over time.
-Distributing state across a network led us into the issues of concurrency, service discovery, and remote procedure calls (with error conditions).
+Distributing state across a network led us into the issues of concurrency, service discovery, and remote procedure calls (dealing with error conditions).

 As part of a developer's bag of tricks (some more magical than others), hey presto, there be declarative little languages and frameworks.
 If you need them, there they are.